junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — Mr. Davis, Tom moved to suspend the rules and pass the bill, as amended.
 - 2006-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 1 (Roll no. 473). (text: CR H6980)
 - 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 1 (Roll no. 473).(text: CR H6980)
+- 2006-09-26 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.